 14 Dec 2017: the Church of England will publish the report tomorrow explaining that with ‘all independent reviews, there is a period of a few months between receiving the first draft and final publication’.
 Seasoned journalist Peter Hitchens acknowledges ‘the long struggle for justice’.
 This being so, what hope can the average person have who is struggling against prejudiced social workers who produce reports that are actually judgments, a role for which they are neither trained nor competent.

 15 Dec 2017: the report by Lord Carlile has been published today and criticises the Church’s actions, describing its processes as “deficient”.
 The BBC news has carried brief news reports about the deficient processes in the church’s investigation but has said almost nothing about the effect of trashing a person’s reputation.
 Christian Today reports that the “Church was bracing itself for criticism over processes in the report.”
-This is ‘damage limitation’ as ‘bad news is buried’ deep in the BBC website in UK>England>Local News>Regions>Sussex and is not available on its main news page.
+The process we should now notice is this ‘damage limitation’ wherein ‘bad news is buried’ deep in the BBC website in UK>England>Local News>Regions>Sussex and is not available on its main news page.

 15 Dec 2017: If the Church of England’s investigative procedures can trash the reputation of well-known figures, what guarantee can we have that social workers’ reports about ordinary people are even-handed?